bruteai/ICKit/README.md

-# ICKit
+# ICKit - Image Classification Kit (All in one place)

-Image classification models in one place | Coming Soon
+Coming Soon

+## Preprocessor

+Run "Preproccesor.py" to prepcrocess your images

+## Models

+Resnet

+Mobilenet

+Efficientnet

+## Train

+You can choose model of your choice and run it:

+E.g. Python train.py --model Efficientnet

+## Test

+To test on the images

+Run "Python test.py"

+### Files will be uploaded shortly